 More recently, AMC has been at the center of a fight between retail traders and Wall Street hedge funds.
 The stock has seen 50%+ moves in recent days, as individual investors rally behind the company’s shares and institutional investors look to short sell the stock.

-In this guide, we’ll take a closer look at what the future holds for this theatre company and cover everything you need to know about how to buy AMC shares in the UK with 0% commission.
+In this guide, we’ll take a closer look at what the future holds for this theatre company and explain how to buy AMC shares in the UK.

-- 1 Step 1: Find the Best Stock App to Buy AMC Shares UK
+Step 1: Find a Stock App That Offers AMC Shares

 In order to buy AMC shares in the UK, you’ll need a stock app that offers trading of this company’s stock.
 AMC is a mid-cap stock in the US that doesn’t normally see much trading attention, so only a handful of UK stock trading apps offer the shares.